 What you learn

-As a youth preparing to become an adult, you will learn:
+As a youth in high school and looking forward to become an adult, you will gain:

-- The functions and responsibilities of the large group manager and other leaders.
+- Understanding of the functions and responsibilities of the leader.

 - Manager of Learning

 - Manager of Learning, specifically goal and objectives

 Save up to $50 if you pay your camp fees by May 16.
 Apply today!